 What if sphenacodons were just female dimetrodons?

 Where did all this just like real animals trash come from?
 Tigers are real animals they don't do gay shit, they hide in bamboo and eat porters.
-When they want to fuck they piss on a tree and wait.
+When they want to frick they piss on a tree and wait.
 Even many birds don't do elaborate ballet dances.

 It all started during the, I guess, the “enlightenment era” of paleontology which started at the late 2000s when people start wanting to depict dinosaurs as real animals and not just movie monsters.
-However, the paleofags who revolve their entire personality around the hobby wanted to feel smart and doubled down on this, spouting every single dinosaur “facts” which are really just contrarian pet theories to whatever their perception of “dinosaur pop culture” is, because they think subversion is cool.
+However, the paleogays who revolve their entire personality around the hobby wanted to feel smart and doubled down on this, spouting every single dinosaur “facts” which are really just contrarian pet theories to whatever their perception of “dinosaur pop culture” is, because they think subversion is cool.

 Have you never heard of a bird-of-paradise?
 For a board about Animals and Nature, you guys really don't seem to know much about Animals and Nature.